Air Force Common Admission Test: Physical fitness for Air Force Selection Board

 Test involves picture viewing for 30 seconds, noting down details in 1 minute, and short para writing on random topics for 4 minutes and finally the applicants should attend group discussion and collate information in narration to make a story.

-– Every portion of the picture should be focussed in 30 seconds as it helps in evaluating the speed and coordination of the applicant.
+– Every portion of the picture should be focused in 30 seconds as it helps in evaluating the speed and coordination of the applicant.

 – Recommended to include all aspects during story writing avoiding technical and complex language.

 – Using short forms like Male(M)/female(F)/person(P) and + for positive,- for Negative 0 for neutral for filling forms.

 – Be calm, composed and confident and gain attention during simultaneous group discussion of applicants.